SolarNetwork/der-challenge-prototype/README.md

 Gradle is used for building.
 Run the `build` task via `gradlew`:

-	$ ./gradlew build
+	$ ./gradlew build -x test

 Each sub-project will produce its own build artifact(s).
+The `-x test` argument skips running the unit tests as part of the build process.
+If you'd like to run the tests, omit that part from the command.

 # Simulation example: register a facility with an exchange